Sony A6500 vs A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-Both the A6500 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the A6500 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the A6500 and A7 can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is the Sony A6500 better than the Sony A7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.